 A futures bet is a term used by bookmakers and gamblers to refer to a wager on an event that is determined in the not-so-immediate future.

 Typically a futures bet is regarded as being season long, with the classic example being the ability to wager on who will win the Super Bowl at the beginning of the NFL season.
-However this is most always the case.
+However, this is almost always the case.

 What is a futures bet?